This is Part 2. Click here to read Part 1.

 Staff members go in and out, and with them, the virus.
 A single prison staff member could contract coronavirus out in the world, then bring it to work, spreading the virus to inmates and staff, who then spread it to the outside community.

 And all the infected inmates?
-They’re not exactly being treated with the highest standard of care.
+They’re not exactly receiving the highest standard of care.

 As a result, Marion Correctional Institution in Ohio was the country’s biggest coronavirus hotspot starting all the way back in April.
 Inmates are contracting the virus—and dying from it—at an alarming rate.